About Our Community

 A Wonderful Selection

-Unlike most senior living communities in the region, we offer it all – assisted living, a memory care neighborhood and skilled nursing – right here, on the same property.
+Unlike most senior living communities in the region, we offer it all – assisted living, a memory care neighborhood and the Emeritus at Northridge skilled nursing center – right here, on the same property.
 Our assisted living community offers 90 apartments, including studios, one bedrooms, and two bedrooms.
 All apartments are bright and spacious and include a kitchenette with a refrigerator, space for a microwave and sink; connection to basic cable TV; an emergency response system through Lifeline; and a private bathroom with walk-in showers equipped with safety bars.

 Assisted living residents have access to several common areas, including a living room with a fireplace and new furniture, library, arts and crafts room, beauty salon and dining room on the first floor.
 The second floor features a multipurpose room for movies and group talks, along with a country kitchen where every day, residents are welcome to help themselves to a continental breakfast should they prefer something lighter than the full fare served in our main dining room.
 From the first floor common areas, residents have direct access to three courtyards, where they can enjoy walking along our wide pathways through our professionally landscaped grounds and gorgeous rose garden.